johnson7788/praise-me/README.md

   - **Styled Praise**: Users can select different compliment styles, such as playful, dominant, poetic, or classic.
   - **Praise Leaderboard**: Users can share AI-generated compliments with others to spread happiness.

+Background & Motivation for Developing Praise Me App Everyone needs to be praised—that's the reason I created Praise Me.
+In today’s world, people often face stress, anxiety, and self-doubt.
+A well-timed compliment can bring warmth and encouragement.
+With the power of AI, I want everyone to receive praise anytime, anywhere, boosting confidence, improving mood, and making AI your personal “praise companion.”

+Introduction
+Praise Me is an AI-powered praise app designed to uplift users, enhance self-confidence, and bring joy.
+Whether you want to hear words of encouragement or share compliments with others, this app is here to make it happen.

+Core Value
+Celebrity Praise 🎤✨
+Get praised by famous personalities like Wang Yibo or Elon Musk.
+AI-generated voices can make the experience even more immersive.

+Praise Others 💌
+Share AI-generated compliments with friends, family, or colleagues, making praise a part of social interactions.

+Praise Leaderboard 🏆
+Turn praise into a fun and engaging experience, encouraging users to praise each other and compete for the top spot.

+Monetization Model 💰
+Integrate ads or premium features, such as personalized praise or custom voice options, to create a sustainable business model.

+Conclusion
+Praise Me is more than just an AI praise tool—it’s an app that spreads happiness.
+I hope it helps more people feel warmth and positivity, making praise a part of daily life and filling the world with encouragement and good vibes! 🚀💖

 ## UI Style
 The frontend features a rotating compass design, where each section can be clicked to navigate to the corresponding page.
 Each praise mode result can be liked or shared with others (as a way of praising them).